Our Team

 Nicole Wallace, Ph.D., ABPP-CN

-Dr. Nicole Wallace is a Licensed Clinical Psychologist who has also obtained board certification in Clinical Neuropsychology through the American Board of Professional Psychology (ABPP).
+Dr. Nicole Wallace is a Pediatric Neuropsychologist and the Director of Assessment Services.
+She obtained board certification in Clinical Neuropsychology through the American Board of Professional Psychology (ABPP).
 She earned her BS in Psychology and Spanish and Ph.D. in Counseling Psychology from Colorado State University.
 Her graduate training focused on Child and Family Intervention and Assessment.
 Dr. Wallace completed an intensive pre-doctoral internship program in Pediatric Psychology at Children’s Hospital of Orange County.
 She gained specialized training in Pediatric Neuropsychological assessment during a two year Post-Doctoral Fellowship program at Advanced Neurobehavioral Health of Southern California.
 Through this experience, Dr. Wallace gained expertise regarding brain-behavior relationships in children ranging from 0-25.
 She has worked extensively with children with developmental disorders, attention and learning disabilities, as well as children with medically complex needs that affect their learning and behaviors.
 Dr. Wallace has served many roles in the past including Clinical Instructor at Colorado State University and Rehabilitation Psychologist at Children’s Hospital Colorado.
 She currently provides neuropsychological assessment, individual and family therapy, and training for the Post-Doctoral Fellows at WCP.

 Dr. Wallace believes in comprehensive assessment in order to individually tailor treatment recommendations based on a child’s unique strengths and weaknesses.
 She enjoys collaborating with multidisciplinary teams to optimize a child’s functioning.
 In her free time, Dr. Wallace enjoys running, swimming, and spending time with her husband and three children.
 She is very interested in the relationship between physical and emotional health, often working with children and families to address the holistic needs of their children.